ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md

     -   `"<key_string>":["<value1>", "<value2>", ...]`.
 See below for example.
 -   `ppid`: Sets a custom provided user ID for targeting.
 Do not set when serving responses to crawlers since this value is expected to be dynamic.
+-   `macr`: Specify maximum content rating for ad in compliance with UK's Age-Appropriate Design Code (AADC).

 Example with json attribute: